stevcabello/Tetris_mutual_exclusion/README.txt

 # MUTUAL EXCLUSION TETRIS

+Multiplayer adaptation of tetris game by using Mutual Exclusion algorithms and P2P technology.

 This version of Tetris relies on a Peer to Peer network for the communication between peers.
 However, it uses a local server to connect each peer into the network and also provides information about the list of peers connected at the